wso2/choreo-samples/gdrive-new-file-to-twilio-sms/readme.md

-Use template (Google Drive New File to Twilio SMS) to send a Twilio SMS to a specified number, When a new file is added in Google drive
+# Google Drive New File to Twilio SMS
 ## Use case
 We can use track google drive changes this way easily.
 For an example, If someones adds files to shared google drive, we get notified via SMS.
-This template can be configured to watch for whole drive or specific folder only.
+This sample can be configured to watch for whole drive or specific folder only.

 ## Prerequisites
-* Pull the template from central
-`bal new -t choreo/gdrive_new_file_to_twilio_sms <newProjectName>`
 * Google Account
 * Twilio Account